What is Deductible in Car Insurance?

 In this case, if the price of fixing your bodywork costs less than the deductible, and you have the cash.
 Filing a claim may not be a good idea.
-Although this means you’ll pay out of pocket, but this ensures your insurance rates will stay the same next year.
+Although this means you’ll pay out of pocket, this ensures your insurance rates will stay the same next year.
 Besides, you can keep your NCD!

 When shopping for car insurance, you have to pay attention to two numbers: deductibles and policy price.
 Now, most people ask: should I have a higher deductible or higher premium?

-- Higher deductible: is a sign of sharing risk and responsibility.
+- Higher deductible: this is a sign of sharing risk and responsibility.
 Therefore, when you opt for paying a higher deductible, your car insurance rates will be lower.
 This is a good option for young Saudi drivers to find affordable car insurance prices in Saudi.

 - Low deductible: Some insurance companies might even offer zero-deductible, which means they will pay for the full cost.
 However, if you opt for a lower deductible, you will be left with an expensive car insurance price to pay.
 Unless you haven’t been involved in a car accident in a long, long, long time; you might want to skip this option.